longemen3000/CachedFunctions.jl/README.md

 ## I can do this myself, why did you do this?

 The problem occurs when you need to calculate jacobians of jacobians. how many caches i need to create? of what types?

+## I like it! but i want more functionality

+i'm open,really open to pull requests and issues. write something and we will se what we can do.